- How To Stop Your Blog Becoming Boring

 Get your structure sorted before you start

 The more planning you can do, the more straightforward the writing process will be.
-While some writers enjoy writing more spontaneously, for most of us, this seems like a good idea at the time, and then they run out of steam.
+There is nothing wrong with writing when the mood strikes us.
+But, for most of us, if we don't have a writing timetable in place we won't get much done.
 Create a complex and detailed outline that covers all your plot points, create chapter outlines, character arcs, and details of the main dramatic conflicts as well as your setting so that you have all the details clear in your mind before you begin.
 It’s also good to consider at this stage what you know about yourself as a writer already.
 Which bits do you struggle with the most?
 Paying particular attention to these early on will ensure you don’t hit a roadblock later, or if you do, you’ll feel fully equipped to deal with it and move on.

 Get super organized